Finance ministers and top bankers raise serious concerns about Mythos AI model - MyJoyOnline

 Audio By Carbonatix

-Finance ministers, central bankers and financiers have expressed serious concerns about a powerful new artificial intelligence (AI) model that could undermine the security of financial systems.
+Finance ministers, central bankers and financiers have expressed serious concerns about a powerful new AI model they fear could undermine the security of financial systems.

-The development of the Claude Mythos model by Anthropic has led to crisis meetings, after it found vulnerabilities in every major operating system and browser.
+The development of the Claude Mythos model by Anthropic has led to crisis meetings, after it found vulnerabilities in many major operating systems.

-Experts have warned that the model may have an unprecedented ability to identify and exploit cybersecurity vulnerabilities.
+Experts say it potentially has an unprecedented ability to identify and exploit cyber-security weaknesses - though others caution further testing is needed to properly understand its capabilities.

-The Canadian finance minister, François-Philippe Champagne, told the BBC that Mythos had been discussed extensively by his peers at the key International Monetary Fund (IMF) meeting in Washington, D.C. this week.
+Canadian Finance Minister François-Philippe Champagne told the BBC that Mythos had been discussed extensively at the International Monetary Fund (IMF) meeting in Washington DC this week.

+"Certainly it is serious enough to warrant the attention of all the finance ministers," he said.

-It requires a lot of attention so that we have safeguards, and we have processes in place to make sure that we ensure the resiliency of our financial system".
+"This is requiring a lot of attention so that we have safeguards, and we have process in place to make sure that we ensure the resiliency of our financial systems," he added.

+The concerns about Mythos exceed any previous AI model - however some cyber-security experts have questioned how justified they are, especially given the model has not been tested by the wider industry to see how capable it actually is.

+The UK's AI Security Institute has been given access to a preview version of it, and has published the only independent report into the model's cyber-security skills.

 Top bankers are to be given access to the model in advance to test out their systems.